Ferguson Hall Freshman School News

 Dear Ferguson Families,

 Research shows that 9th graders who are involved in extracurricular activities earn better grades, have better attendance, and report being happier overall.
-There is a club, sport, or activity for almost everyone at Beavercreek and if your child cannot find one - encourage them to start their own!
+There is a club, sport, or activity for everyone at Beavercreek and if your child cannot find one - encourage them to start their own!

 Thank you for allowing us the privilege of educating your children.
 If you have any questions or concerns please contact me at firstname.lastname@example.org.